roboneurotest/binder-tuto/README.md

 A tutorial on how to create a binder executable environment.

 ### What is Binder ?
-[Binder](https://github.com/jupyterhub/binderhub) allows you to open notebooks from a git repo in an executable environment, accessible by anyone in the web.
-This make your work reproducible and shareable verry easy like never before.
+[Binder](https://github.com/jupyterhub/binderhub) allows you to open notebooks saved in a GitHub repo in an executable environment, accessible by anyone using a web browser.
+This make your work reproducible and shareable very easy like never before.

 It ties together many technologies :
 * [Docker](https://www.docker.com/), a tool that emphasizes reproducibility by packaging your applications into containers to run them in any environment.
+* [repo2docker](https://github.com/jupyter/repo2docker), a tool that converts GitHub repositories into Jupyter-enabled Docker images.
-* [Jupyter hub](https://jupyterhub.readthedocs.io/en/latest/), that provides the infrastructure to share multiple instances of notebooks among many user.
+* [JupyterHub](https://jupyterhub.readthedocs.io/en/latest/), which provides the infrastructure to share multiple instances of notebooks among many user.

 ### How to upload a work on Binder ?

-1. Have a github account (GitLab, Gist also supported).
+1. Have a GitHub account (GitLab, Gist also supported).

-2. Create a repository with at leat one notebook (your work), and its dependencies in a file `requirements.txt`.
+2. Create a repository with at leat one notebook (your work), and its dependencies listed in a file `requirements.txt`.

-3. Upload your git repository into a collection of interactive notebooks : https://mybinder.org/
+3. Build your repository into a Docker image that will host your interactive notebooks : https://mybinder.org/

 You can now share the link of the environment to anyone who has a browser !